Your guide to Zoom

 CONNECTING YOUR LAPTOP TO YOUR TV

-3. Connect to your TV using Chromecast
+3. Casting to your TV

 *We cannot guarantee that you will be able to connect your device to your TV.
 The Old Vic takes no responsibility if you are unable to connect your device to your TV and will not issue ticket refunds on this basis.
 Our recommendation for these performances is to use your laptop for watching using the free Zoom app.
 We strongly recommend testing your desired method for viewing out in advance.